SmbKiwi/metlink-wellington-homeassistant/README.md

 The sensor returns no information if no departure for the stop and route is found.

+Below are some pictures of the sensor in operation in Home Assistant.

-## Sensor RTI (real time info) expected arrival in minutes of the next train at the station
+## Sensor RTI (real time info) arrival in minutes of the next train at the station

 ![RTI for the next train](img/metlink_train_sensor2.png)
 ![Realtime attributes info for the next train service](img/metlink_train_real.png)